8 March 2006 - 12 November 2017

-Soonie has been a dream horse in every way.
-This is the sappy part of the post where I gush about my perfect horsey and how much I WUV WUV WUV him.
-Sorry.
-But the reality is, if I had the ability to custom order a horse from a catalog, I don't think I could have crafted a better horse for myself.
-He has the calmest, most rational demeanor I've ever seen in a horse.
-He's well put together and moves well - maybe not a "big" or loose mover, but correct and clean.
-He is a natural jumper, brave and willing, and scopey.
-He has a work ethic that I wish I could borrow - he never says no, and if you ask, he will give.
-He gives 110%, every ride.
-He excels at dressage, jumping, and loves to hack out.
-He seems to really enjoy having a job and a second career in the slow lane with some variety.
-There isn't a single thing I've asked him to do that he hasn't done well.
-I've trained many horses over the years, and reschooled lots of Thoroughbreds off the track, and he is certainly the easiest, most straightforward and rewarding horse I have ever had the extreme privilege of knowing.
-And he's mine!!
+Soonie was a dream horse in every way.
+I had the ability to custom order a horse from a catalog, I don't think I could have crafted a better horse for myself.
+He had the calmest, most rational demeanor I've ever seen in a horse.
+He was well put together and moved well - maybe not a "big" or loose mover, but correct and clean.
+He was a natural jumper, brave and willing, and scopey.
+He had a work ethic that I wish I could borrow - he never said no, and if you ask, he would give.
+He gave 110%, every ride.
+He exceled at dressage, jumping, and loved to hack out.
+He seemed to really enjoy having a job and a second career in the slow lane with some variety.
+There isn't a single thing I asked him to do that he didn't do well.
+I've trained many horses over the years, and reschooled lots of Thoroughbreds off the track, and he was certainly the easiest, most straightforward and rewarding horse I have ever had the extreme privilege of knowing.
+And he was mine.

-He means more to me than I can possibly explain in words, for reasons far more important than his athletic ability or aptitude.
-Read about the life lessons he's taught me so far, and why I feel overwhelmingly blessed to have him in my life.
+He meant more to me than I can possibly explain in words, for reasons far more important than his athletic ability or aptitude.
+Read about the life lessons he taught me, and why I feel overwhelmingly blessed to have him in my life.

 A photo tour of our time together: